Skip to main content

 Class 2Equity InterestsCancelled; pro rata surplus distribution~45%

-The Debtors entered bankruptcy with approximately $2.18 million in U.S. bank accounts at Veritex Community Bank—funds that originated from the June 2024 Australian dividend.
-Combined with expected additional Australian liquidation dividends of approximately $2 million USD (approximately $3.36 million AUD), total distributable assets are about $4.2 million—exceeding the roughly $2.1 million in unsecured debt.
+The Debtors entered bankruptcy with approximately $2.18 million in U.S. bank accounts at Veritex Community Bank — funds that originated from the June 2024 Australian dividend.
+Combined with expected additional Australian liquidation dividends of approximately $2 million USD (approximately $3.36 million AUD), total distributable assets totaled approximately $4.2 million — exceeding the roughly $2.1 million in unsecured debt.
 The first distributions to creditors were expected in Q3 2025, following receipt of the "Material Australian Dividend" contemplated by the plan.

 The plan includes opt-in third-party releases for both Class 1 creditors and Class 2 equity holders, providing protection to the Debtors' officers, directors, and professionals who participated in the restructuring process.
-The Debtors did not receive a Section 1141(d)(3) discharge—standard treatment for liquidating plans where the debtor will not continue business operations.
-The Plan Administrator (CRO Springer) oversees remaining distributions and case administration.
+The Debtors did not receive a Section 1141(d)(3) discharge — standard treatment for liquidating plans where the debtor will not continue business operations.
+Plan Administrator Claudia Z. Springer oversees remaining distributions and case administration.

-Subchapter V filings rose 6% year-to-date through September 2025, according to NACM data.
+Subchapter V filings rose 6% year-to-date through September 2025.
 The debt limit cap increased to $3,424,000 as of April 1, 2025, though this remains below the temporary $7.5 million threshold that applied during COVID-19 relief measures.
-As Lexology notes, Senators Grassley and Durbin introduced an amendment in July 2025 to restore the elevated threshold.
-PYMNTS reports that 254 Carta clients filed for bankruptcy in Q1 2024.
+Senators Grassley and Durbin introduced an amendment in July 2025 to restore the elevated threshold.
+Average seed-stage headcount dropped from 6.4 employees in 2022 to 3.5 in 2024, reflecting the broader contraction in the startup ecosystem.

 Key Case Timeline